lithnet/access-manager-docs/docs/installation/Installing-the-Access-Manager-Agent-on-Windows.md

 Azure AD-joined and registered devices, can use their Azure AD certificate to automatically authenticate to the AMS server.
 You'll need the Azure AD tenant ID to configure Azure AD auth.

 Other devices must use a registration key, obtained from the AMS server to authentication.
 These devices will create their own authentication certificate, and use the registration key a single time, to register their certificate with the server.
-Once this is successful, they will no longer need the registration key and it will be deleted from the system.
+Once this is successful, they will no longer need the registration key, and it will be deleted from the system.

 ## Download and install the Access Manager Agent
 1. Download the latest version of the agent from the [releases](https://github.com/lithnet/access-manager/releases/latest) page.
 Take note that you must install the x64 version on 64-bit machines, and the x86 version on 32-bit machines.